 The KPHC 2019 census results have insights for all agricultural players.
 This analysis will focus on three priority areas.
 Country’s agriculture activities. human population and urbanization.

-Only less than 10% of Kenya’s households practice commercial farming
+Less than 10% of Kenyans engage in commercial farming

-The main purpose of farming in Kenya is subsistence as reported by a majority of households.
-According to 5.6 Million households out of 6.3 million households, their purpose of farming is food production.
-In relation to land use, a total of 8.43 million hectares out of 10.03 million hectares are for Subsistence production.
-Smallholder farmers’ account for over 70 per cent of marketed farm produce.
-They farm in small land parcels which cannot support mechanization.
-Over time, these parcels productivity is fast declining.
+The main purpose of farming in Kenya is subsistence.
+5.6 Million households out of 6.3 million households, farm for food production.
+In relation to land use, a total of 8.43 million hectares out of 10.03 million arable land are is under subsistence production.

-Similar to the poultry sector, the population of cattle in Kenya is dominated by indigenous cattle.
-Most of these 13.01 million cows are owned by pastoral communities in the ASAL regions.
-Majority of the 2.21 exotic dairy cattle are concentrated in central highland areas.
-Ranchers concentrate on exotic beef cattle which were 0.56 million during the KPHC survey.
+The most profitable cattle farming in Kenya is Pastoral beef farming.
+According to the 2019 census results, Kenya has 13.01 million indigenous cows are owned by herder communities in the ASAL regions.
+There were 2.21 exotic dairy cattle that are concentrated in the central highland areas for milk production.
+Ranchers concentrate on exotic beef cattle which were 0.56 million during the study.

 The analysis analyzed the number of households growing food crops like maize, beans and bananas.
 The other area that was analyzed is distribution of farming households engaged in commercial crop farming.
 These grew permanent cash crops like tea, coffee and miraa. other emerging cash crops that were in the report are the fruit trees like avocado, mango and macadamia.

-Maize and beans are the favourite food crops in Kenya.
-Out of 5.6 million households that report practising crop farming, 91 per cent grow maize.
+Maize and beans are the favorite food crops in Kenya.
+Out of 5.6 million households that report practicing crop farming, 91 per cent grow maize.
 64 per cent of the households grow beans.
 Other popular food crops grown by most farming households are bananas, kales, cassava and sweet potatoes.
 The crops with the least farmers in Kenya are rice and wheat.